 To identify those families, the University of Cincinnati and others to enter anonymized data into an algorithm and utilizing a self-reporting website called TenantGuard.org.

 The work is inspired by the OneView program in Maidstone England.
-The head of housing there said, “I was skeptical in the beginning that you can use data analytics to prevent homelessness, but I think we’ve been able to prove that yes — you can.”
+The head of housing there said, “I was skeptical in the beginning that you can use data analytics to prevent homelessness.”
+“But I think we’ve been able to prove that yes — you can.”

 In their most recent assessment, the city said it was able to prevent 98% of the people it helped from becoming homeless.

-Our thanks to CET and the Brick by Brick Podcast for highlighting this important work being done locally to prevent evictions.
+Our thanks to CET and the Brick by Brick Podcast.
+For highlighting this important work being done locally to prevent evictions.
 Give it a listen!